hbattat/cs598-dlh-project/notebook/Notebook.md

 using the so-called progression theme.
 Finally, the adjusted patterns are used to predict the patient’s health risk.

+Please check the executable code examples stagenet_train.ipynb, please note that you need to apply the MIMIC-III dataset first.

 # Summary of the key results.